 McMurray Family, Burnell Family (Click for Family Tree)

 Mary (Bliss) Parsons and her husband Joseph Parsons remained in Boston for some time after her witchcraft trial in 1675, as Joseph owned warehouses there and had business in town.
 It would surely have been a good break from those who had accused Mary but lived so close by in Northampton.
-Although the jury that acquitted Mary was made up of ‘regular’ men from the Boston area, many felt that having so many well-to-do members of society and friends of the Parsons family involved in the trial had ‘bought’ Mary her favorable results.
+Although the jury that acquitted Mary was made up of ‘regular’ men from the Boston area, many in Northampton and elsewhere felt that having so many well-to-do members of society and friends of the Parsons family involved in the trial had ‘bought’ Mary her favorable results.

 The son of Joseph and Mary, Ebenezer Parsons, had been the first white child born in Northampton on 1 May 1655.
 This was just before the son of Sarah (Lyman) Bridgman, one of Mary’s primary accusers, was born- yet another reason for Sarah to be envious of Mary.
 Ebenezer was only 20 years old when he marched off to Northfield after Indians had attacked a number of English settlements during King Philip’s War.
 (See note below.)